 Before the usage of an IP Prefix, it is better to check your needs for now and for the future.
 How many subnets and hosts you need and you will need in the future?
 According to these needs, you can determine Subnetting and divide your IP Prefix into smaller parts.

-In this example, we will see our network’s needs and according to these needs, we will determine our IP Address Prefixes.
+In the last of these Subnetting Examples, we will see our network’s needs and according to these needs, we will determine our IP Address Prefixes.

 We will use the below topology.
 And we have given 192.168.1.0/24 IP Address.